apple/swift-algorithms/Guides/MergeSorted.md

 - The free functions
 - The initializers
-- The speed-optimized partition-merge

 Operate in **O(** _n_ `+` _m_ **)** for both space and time,
 where *n* and *m* are the lengths of the two operand sequences/partitions.
-The space-optimized partition merge for a collection of length *n* operates in **O(** 1 **)** for space,
+A partition merge for a collection of length *n* operates in **O(** 1 **)** for space,
 **O(** _n_ **)** for time when the collection is not random-access, and *???* for time in random-access collections.